 TDS comprise of inorganic salts and small amounts of organic matter that are dissolved in water.
 The principal constituents are usually the cations calcium, magnesium, sodium and potassium and the anions carbonate, bicarbonate, chloride, sulphate and, particularly in groundwater, nitrate.
 TDS is expressed in units of mg per unit volume of water (mg/L) or also referred to as parts per million (ppm).

-Typically, natural mineral water and tap water can have a TDS value of 100-200 mg/l.
+Typically, natural mineral water and tap water can have a TDS value of 100-300 mg/l.
 In areas with high concentration of minerals, the natural tap water could however be considerably higher.
-Water filtering technologies such as reverse osmosis, water distillation and ion exchange can reduce this to close to zero, whereas active carbon filters will not filter out TDS.
+Water filtering technologies such as reverse osmosis, water distillation and ion exchange can reduce this to close to zero, whereas active carbon filters will not reduce TDS.

 So is a higher level of TDS good or bad?

 Just like most bottled mineral water contains higher TDS (e.g. Evian 300 mg/l; San Pellegrino 850 mg/l), this can also be positive for tap water.
-WHO and most other institutions that regulate water quality consider values up to 600 mg/l to be entirely safe and 2,000 mg/l safe for temporary consumption in case no other water is available.
-Read more about the health benefits of mineral water.
+WHO (the World Health Organisation) and most other institutions that regulate water quality consider values up to 500 mg/l to be entirely safe and 2,000 mg/l safe for temporary consumption in case no other water is available.
+WHO states that there is no direct link between TDS and water safety.

 In a study by the World Health Organization, a panel of tasters came to the following conclusions about the preferable level of TDS in water (mg/l):